 Federal Employers Liability Act (FELA)

-For injured railway workers to receive financial help, they must show that their injuries were a direct result of someone or something that occurred while on the job.
-Cases under FELA are fault-based, unlike workers’ comp claims that are “no fault.”
+In a worker’s compensation claim, the worker is only required to prove he or she was injured on the job.
+No claim of liability by the employer is necessary.
+Compensation is then set and distributed by the appropriate state government agency.
+For injured railway workers to receive financial help, they must show their injuries were a direct result of something that occurred on the job.
+Cases under FELA are fault-based.

 The injured individual must show that damage was caused by:

 - Reckless or negligent behavior by a fellow employee; or